 What to Do Before Filing a Claim

-If you have been injured by a product and plan on filing suit, be sure to keep the evidence.
+If you or a loved one have been injured by a product and plan on filing suit, be sure to keep the evidence.
 This includes the product itself and anything that was affected by it.
 Take pictures of the situation before moving anything, so you can have solid proof in court of what happened.

 You will need to know specific information to be able to pursue a case.
 Find out the manufacturer, model, and a serial number of the product that was defective.
 If you still have the receipt from when you purchased the item, be sure to save it so you have a physical record.
 If someone needs to be taken to the hospital, make a note of the doctors, hospitals, and any other information that they give you at the hospital.

-If you have more questions regarding your injury lawsuit, contact Jordan Law.
-One of our experienced personal injury lawyers in Denver will help you get the compensation you deserve.
+If you have more questions regarding your injury lawsuit, contact Jordan, Herington & Rowley.
+Our experienced Denver product liability attorney will help you get the compensation you deserve.
 Call today for a free consultation (303) 465-8733.